gurkenlabs/litiengine/docs/game-api/render-engine.md

 For more information, read the [Official Java Documentation on Graphics2D](https://docs.oracle.com/javase/7/docs/api/java/awt/Graphics2D.html).

 ## The Render Engine - `Game.graphics()`
-The 2D `RenderEngine` is used to render texts, shapes and entities at their location in the `Environment` and with respect to the `Camera`'s location and zoom.
+The 2D `RenderEngine` is used to render texts, shapes, images and entities at their location in the `Environment` and with respect to the `Camera`'s location and zoom.
 Notice that the location lies within the coordinate space of the current `Environment`.
 The `RenderEngine` will translate the coordinates to a location on the screen.

 Internally, it uses the static renderer implementations to actually execute the drawing operations on the `Graphics2D` object.
 This class basically prepares the specified render subject and passes them to a renderer with the current correct context.